Constraining the position of the knee in the galactic cosmic ray spectrum with ultra-high-energy diffuse $\gamma$-rays: Model Description

-where $r$ and $z$ are cylindrical coordinate, ${\cal R}$ is the particle's rigidity, $\beta$ is the particle's velocity in unit of light speed, $D_0$ and $\eta$ are constants.
-For the parameterization of $F(r,z)$ and $\delta(r,z)$, one can refer to \citep{2020ChPhC..44h5102T}.
+for ${{|z|} \leq \xi{z}_{\rm h}}$, and $F(r,z)=1$ otherwise.
+Here $r$ and $z$ are cylindrical coordinate, ${\cal R}$ is the particle's rigidity, $\beta$ is the particle's velocity in unit of light speed, $f(r,z)$ is the spatial distribution of the CR sources, $D_0$, $\delta_0$, $\eta$, and $N_m$ are constants.
 The total half-thickness of the propagation halo is $z_h$, and the half-thickness of the inner halo is $\xi z_{h}$.
+The fitted parameters value for transport is listed in Table \ref{table_1}.

-In this work, we adopt the diffusion reacceleration model, with the diffusive-reacceleration coefficient $D_{pp}$, which correlated with $D_{xx}$ via $D_{pp}D_{xx} = \dfrac{4p^{2}v_{A}^{2}}{3\delta(4-\delta^{2}) (4-\delta)}$, where $v_A$ is the Alfv\'en velocity, $p$ is the momentum, and $\delta$ is the rigidity dependence slope of the diffusion coefficient \citep{1994ApJ...431..705S}.
+In this work, we adopt the diffusion re-acceleration model, with the diffusive re-acceleration coefficient $D_{pp}$, which correlated with $D_{xx}$ via $D_{pp}D_{xx} = \dfrac{4p^{2}v_{A}^{2}}{3\delta(4-\delta^{2}) (4-\delta)}$, where $v_A$ is the Alfv\'en velocity, $p$ is the momentum, and $\delta$ is the rigidity dependence slope of the diffusion coefficient \citep{1994ApJ...431..705S}.
 The numerical package DRAGON is used to solve the propagation equation of CRs \citep{2017JCAP...02..015E}.
 For energies smaller than tens of GeV, the fluxes of CRs are suppressed by the solar modulation effect.
 We use the force-field approximation \citep{1968ApJ...154.1011G} to account for the solar modulation.